 It’s all about balance, right?!
 Plus, when you’re stuck at home pandemic-style there isn’t much else to do and you know me — I’ll use any excuse to bake.

 It’s actually rumored that brownies are a result of a cake recipe gone wrong —a woman forgot an ingredient and got brownies by mistake!
 And what a wonderful mistake it was.
 These days, brownies are a dessert staple and there’s so many different ways to make them.

-While I appreciate all of the “healthified” versions out there, sometimes they just don’t hit the spot like the real thing.
+While I appreciate all of the “healthified” versions out there, sometimes they just don’t hit the spot like real classic brownies do.
 You may have seen sweet potato brownies, black bean brownies, greek yogurt brownies, protein powder brownies, zucchini brownies…the list seems to go on forever!